-The game had 77 cars in total which could be used in a variety of different game modes both single and multiplayer - World Tour, Crash mode, Burning Lap or Eliminator.
-Critics praised this instalment in the series for having a fantastic soundtrack and addicting gameplay, but did note that load times were longer than usual for a Playstation 2 game.
+The game had 77 cars in total which could be used in a variety of different game modes both single and multiplayer - World Tour, Crash mode, Burning Lap, or Eliminator.
+Critics praised this installment in the series for having a fantastic soundtrack and addicting gameplay but did note that load times were longer than usual for a Playstation 2 game.

 Developer: RedLynx | Publisher: Ubisoft | Metascore: 90

 While the Trials series has nothing to do with cars, Trials Evolution is the highest-rated racing game in the series as well as the Metacritic hi-scores, so it was certainly worthy of a mention.

 Trials Evolution is a motorcycle stunt game in which players could compete on a time trial basis or against one-another on assault course inspired levels.
 The base game had plenty of variety but you could also create your own tracks and share them with an in-game editor.
 Trials Evolution was available on the Xbox arcade and had a fairly low price-point compared to most games, making it more accessible to younger audiences and a demo version was also available to help increase exposure.